 Verification Forms

-Students who are selected for verification will need to complete certain forms.
-Due to the fact that these requirements differ from student to student, you should review requirements through SIS to ensure that the correct forms are completed.
+Students selected for financial aid verification will need to complete select forms.
+The requirements for financial aid verification will vary from student to student.
+Please check your SIS account to make sure the correct forms are being completed.

-• IRS 4506-T: This form is used to request a Verification Letter of Non-Filing from the IRS.
+This form is to be completed and returned to the IRS if you are seeking a Letter of Non-Filing from the IRS.

-• Living Expense Worksheet: This worksheet may be required of a student if the student is selected for verification.
+Form may be required if the student has been selected for verification.

 Cost Calculators

 It’s always a good idea to plan your finances.
-The calculators found below will help you estimate the cost of your education, calculate Expected Family Contribution (EFC), and more.
+The calculators found below will help you estimate the cost of your education, calculate Expected Family Contribution, and more.

 Essay Writing